Phil Gosselin

-Philip David Gosselin (nicknamed "Barrels", and "The Goose"; born October 3, 1988), is an American professional baseball utility infielder who is currently a free agent.
-The Braves selected Gosselin in the fifth round of the 2010 MLB draft; he made his MLB debut with the 2013 Braves.
-Gosselin has also played for the Arizona Diamondbacks, Pittsburgh Pirates, Texas Rangers, Cincinnati Reds, Philadelphia Phillies, Atlanta Braves, and Los Angeles Angels.
+Philip David Gosselin (nicknamed "Barrels", and "The Goose"; born October 3, 1988), is an American former professional baseball utility infielder.
+The Atlanta Braves selected Gosselin in the fifth round of the 2010 MLB draft; he made his MLB debut in 2013 with the Braves.
+He also played in MLB for the Arizona Diamondbacks, Pittsburgh Pirates, Texas Rangers, Cincinnati Reds, Philadelphia Phillies, and Los Angeles Angels.

 Early life

 Gosselin was born in Bryn Mawr, Pennsylvania, and raised in West Chester, Pennsylvania.
 He graduated from Malvern Preparatory School ('07), where he played shortstop on the baseball team.

 Gosselin then attended the University of Virginia, where he played college baseball for the Virginia Cavaliers.
 As a junior in 2009 Gosselin set a university record for hits in a season (100) while batting .382 (mostly as the leadoff hitter) as he earned First-Team All-ACC and Third-Team All-America honors.
 After the 2009 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 Gosselin ranks 6th in Virginia history in career doubles (50), and 10th in RBIs (145) and total bases (345).